lxrco/omnifraud/README.md

 3. Creation of a fraud "request"
 4. On checkout, recording *order*, *session*, *account*, and *payment* info in the request
 5. Storing the response and fraud score in the database, or queuing for later retrieval if asynchronous

+### The Session ID

+It's entirely up to you to generate a session ID and re-use the same one throughout the aforementioned fraud request lifecycle.
+Most services have no opinion on what it looks like, but to be safe accross most vendors you should ensure it:

+* is alphanumeric
+* is of reasonable length (more than 255 might be overkill)
+* has some uniqueness properties (tip: don't do things like `crc32(time())`)

+Once you have your random session ID, toss it into a cookie (or custom header, however you want to communicate it) and use it for both the front-end tracker and the back-end fraud requests.

 ### Instantiation